COSC3020/tsp-local-search-LukeHoese/README.md

 Test your new function; I've provided some basic testing code in `code.test.js`.

-ChatGPT helped with simple randomization algorithm for route, checked other students implementations for help figuring out stop criteria (I was overthinking it)
+ChatGPT helped with simple randomization algorithm for route, checked other students implementations for help figuring out stop criteria (I was overthinking it).
+My initial thought was that if it was randomized, a stop condition would be chosen in the way I did, but it almost felt too simple so I went and checked the other repositories to see what other people had decided to do.
+CollinDavis03's was the implementation I came across that had chosen a stop condition in this manor, which I used as an indicator that I was on the right track.

 ChatGPT also helped me with the psuedo-code side of things as I was not initially sure exactly how to solve the problem the way it was asked, specifically the stop condition side of things and when things were supposed to be "randomized".